Skip to Content

 black siberian cat portrait with red background

-There are three major types of Siberian cat colors.
-The first, and most common, is tabby.
-The second is full color or Selfs .
-The third is the Neva Masquarade Siberian cats or Color pointed.
-This is both a pattern type and a color type.
+There are three major types of Siberian cat color and pattern types.
+The first and most common is tabby.
+The second is full color or ‘selfs.’
+The third is the Neva Masquerade Siberian cats or color pointed coats.

 Cute young tabby Siberian cat on white background